azmirza/webhookstest/README.md

 * Either a [personal Microsoft account](https://signup.live.com) or a [work or school account](https://dev.office.com/devprogram).
 (You don't need to be an administrator of the tenant.)
 * The application ID and key from the application that you [register on the App Registration Portal](#register-the-app).

+## Create the Azure Web App

+Webhooks in Microsoft Graph require a publicly accessible endpoint such as a Microsoft Azure Web App or another web server.
+This lab uses **Microsoft Azure**.

+1. In the Microsoft Azure portal, create a new web app by selecting **+ Create a resource > Web + Mobile > Web App**.

+1. Provide a unique name, choose the subscription, and provide a resource group.

+1. Choose **Windows** as the OS type.

+1. Edit the app service plan.
+Provide the name, location, and change the pricing tier to **Free**.

+1. Select **OK** and then select **Create**.
+Copy the URL for later use.

 ## Register the app

 This app uses the Azure AD v2.0 endpoint, so you'll register it on the [App Registration Portal](https://apps.dev.microsoft.com/).